bcornelusse/ELEC0447-analysis-power-systems/lecture1.md

 Hence, an “energy buffer” is needed to quickly compensate power imbalances
 - this is provided by the rotating masses of synchronous generators
 - a deficit (resp. excess) of generation wrt load results in a decrease (resp. increase) of speed of rotation speeds (and hence, frequency)
-- in a synchronous generator and its turbine, kinetic energy  nominal power of the generator produced during 2 to 5 seconds
+- in a synchronous generator and its turbine, kinetic energy $\approx$ nominal power of the generator produced during 2 to 5 seconds
 - controlling the power balance in a power system without rotating machines (only power electronic interfaces) would be a challenge (still at research level) !
 Larger variations in load (e.g. during the day) require starting up/shutting down power plants ahead of time